ben-ogden/whats-for-lunch/README.md

-# Various MongoDB Demos &amp; Utilities

-<b>What's for Lunch?</b>
+# What's for Lunch?

-A simple MongoDB Stitch application running on MongoDB Atlas integrated with Twilio.
+A simple <b>MongoDB</b> Stitch application running on MongoDB Atlas integrated with <b>Twilio</b>.
 Receives votes for the day's lunch destination via SMS.
 Returns a leaderboard of the top lunch votes.